 Spot welding is the most applied resistance welding process for joining sheet metals.
 It has been used for many years in many industries.
 The fusion joint is produced by pressing pointed electrodes at the location to be welded in order to position the current and heat generation.
-The weld nugget size is largely determined by the electrode tip contact area.
+The weld nugget size is largely dependent on the electrode tip contact area.

-It is the predominant joining process for assembling car bodies and large components in automotive industry.
-At the same time the aerospace industry uses this method for interior components.
+It is the predominant joining process for assembling car bodies and large components in the automotive industry.
+At the same time, the aerospace industry uses this method for interior components.
 Also widely used for manufacturing of furniture and domestic equipment etc.

-The focus high quality and developments quickly to the end-user, means that spot welding issues needs to be solved quickly and in a cost efficient way.
+The focus on high quality and developments quickly to the end-user, means that spot welding issues need to be solved quickly and in a cost-efficient way.

 Spot welding problems